 Email and Live Chat

 Your brand personality should make written communications easy!
 Decide on a writing style and tone for emails and live chat communications that all members of your team can use.
-You might create clear, concise and professional templates for emails to save time, stress and accidental omissions of important information.
+You might create clear, concise and professional templates for emails to save time, reduce stress and avoid accidental omissions of important information.

-Think about how your brand is communicating and who it’s communicating with, then make that communication purposeful, effective and on-brand.
+Think about how your brand is communicating and who it’s communicating with.
+Then, make that communication purposeful, effective and on-brand.